Habeel06/social-media-link-page/README.md

 <br>

 2️⃣ For Animated backgrounds I have kept few animations( ```vanta.js``` ) in the ```js``` folder.<br>
-Keep on one thing in mind that there are files only there.You have to add the code yourself and you can find it [here](https://www.vantajs.com/).
+Keep on one thing in mind that there are animations only there.You have to add the required code yourself and you can find it [here](https://www.vantajs.com/).